davidescoto900/Instacart-Grocery-Analysis/README.md

     Seaborn: For statistical data visualization and creating informative, attractive graphics
     Scipy: For scientific and technical computing, including advanced mathematical functions

-## Disclaimer
-This project was madde for the purposes of the Career Foundry Datan Analytics immersion course